Need a book editor, a personal writing coach, or an online writing class?

 - Crystallize the book’s theme

-Comprehensive written critique of your manuscript & two one-hour phone consultations
+Comprehensive written critique of your manuscript a one-hour phone consultation

 - I will read your manuscript carefully and provide detailed feedback and suggestions on anything that is relevant to your book, including (but not exclusive to): plot, characterization, point of view, structure, style, dialogue, theme, and narrative voice.
 I will make specific suggestions on how to improve various aspects of the book.
 This package includes light line editing.

-- Two one-hour phone, video, or in-person consultations to discuss your novel
+- A one-hour phone or video consultations to discuss your novel

 GoldManuscript Critique, Revision Critique, 4 Phone Consultations